 Importantly, brain injuries frequently result in injuries that are not immediately apparent, or in future medical care that may be difficult to foresee at the time of a lawsuit.
 As a result, the monetary damages that may be awarded for a brain injury may be substantially lower than those necessary to fully compensate the injured party for future medical expenses.
 It is essential to gather as much information as possible from skilled medical professionals prior to bringing suit to fully evaluate the scope of the injury and need for future care.

-Because of this concern, many attorneys that routinely deal with traumatic brain injury cases will employ the use of an expert witness, such as a medical professional experienced in traumatic brain injuries, to provide context on the extent of the damages suffered, and the amount of care that may be required in the future.
+Because of this concern, many brain injury lawyers or attorneys that routinely deal with traumatic brain injury cases will employ the use of an expert witness, such as a medical professional experienced in traumatic brain injuries, to provide context on the extent of the damages suffered, and the amount of care that may be required in the future.
 If the matter goes to trial, this expert may testify as to his or her experience, expertise, and assessment of the injured individual’s injuries.
 Both sides at a trial might call their own expert witnesses to give competing testimony, colloquially called as a “battle of the experts.”
-A skilled attorney will be able to identify and retain the most highly qualified expert possible to provide accurate and compelling testimony on an injured party’s behalf, or provide briefing that can greatly aid in settlement negotiations.
+A skilled brain injury lawyer or attorney will be able to identify and retain the most highly qualified expert possible to provide accurate and compelling testimony on an injured party’s behalf, or provide briefing that can greatly aid in settlement negotiations.

 Because traumatic brain injuries may develop over many years, or because the extent of these injuries may not become apparent until much later, it is important for injured parties to be aware of the statute of limitations for their injuries.
 In general, the statute of limitations sets a time frame during which a lawsuit can be brought.
 For most incidents resulting in a brain injury, an injured party has two years to bring a suit after the accident or incident.
 However, for a brain injury sustained at work, an injured party must inform their workplace of the injury within 30 days of the incident.
 In general, special rules may apply if the brain injury occurred to a minor, or in very particular circumstances and with particular parties.
-Because the statute of limitations for these actions is generally very short, it is essential to begin consultation with an attorney quickly, even if the full extent of the brain injury is unknown at the time.
+Because the statute of limitations for these actions is generally very short, it is essential to begin consultation with a brain injury lawyer quickly, even if the full extent of the brain injury is unknown at the time.

 Getting the Care and Compensation You Need